duckdb-faiss-ext/duckdb-faiss-ext/README.md

 CALL faiss_create_params(string name, int dimension, string index_type, MAP<string, string> parameters);
 ```

  - `name`: The name given to the index.
-Each database can only have a single index per name, this function will crash when you give it a name with an index already attached.
-These are global, and can be refered to back later.
+Each database can only have a single index per name; the function will crash when you give it a name with an index already attached.
+These indexes are global, and can be refered to by their name for subsequent operations.
  - `dimension`: The dimensionality of the data.
  - `index_type`: The index type given to [the faiss index factory](https://github.com/facebookresearch/faiss/wiki/The-index-factory).
  - `parameters`: The parameters of the index.
 For example passing `{'efConstruction': '1000'}` when creating an `HNSW` index, will set the efConstruction field to 1000.
 This is recursive, for example, when using an `IVF` with `HNSW`, `ivf.efConstruction` can be used to set the `efConstruction` value on the `HNSW` index.
 Note that currently, the implementation is verry limmited.
 Recursion is only implemented for `IDMap`, and only `efConstruction` is implemented for HNSW.
-Other than that, no other parameters are implemented.
-This is because I did not need these for my thesis, but should be easy to add.
+No other parameters have been implemented yet, but these should be easy to add.

 ### faiss\_save